 We were teenagers, everything was either fantastic or tragic, black or white.
 We were at the top of the world (excuse the pun) one minute, and crying bitter tears into our pillows the next.

 At that age, if you are lucky, you make friends that last a lifetime.
 On the week end I sat with one of these and we talked about our friendship.
-We came from two very different walks of life: I was a New Yorker from a pretty atypical family of mixed cultures and religions, with half siblings and step siblings spread around the world.
+We come from two very different worlds: I was a New Yorker from a pretty atypical (here) family of mixed cultures and religions, with half siblings and step siblings spread around the world.
 I did fine in school but I was admittedly more interested in hanging out with my friends on the slopes than in Latin.
-She was a girl who grew up in a small town in the mountains.
+She was a girl who grew up in a really small town in the mountains from older, very strict parents.
 She played an instrument in the town's musical band, she excelled in school and attended church.

-She went on to travel to lands I have only been to in my dreams.
-She studied an exotic and difficult language and worked far from her hometown for years, only returning a decade ago to marry her first, long-lost love.
+She went on to travel to lands I have only been to in my dreams and studied an exotic and difficult language, only returning a decade ago to marry her first, long-lost love.
 Life is funny that way isn't it?
 She now has two children and lives a few minutes away from the school where we first met.